 Looking back on the history of GRBs, several models or pictures have held sway for many years, but have ultimately been discarded.
 The current fashion seems to be in favor of hypernovae, but caution is required!
 There are many, many questions that have yet to be answered.
-How are the short bursts formed?
-A merger of either two neutron stars or a neutron star and a black hole seems reasonable, but the observed timescales of even the short bursts are at least hundreds of times the dyanmical time, and some late emission occurs at up to 10^8 dynamical times!
+How are the short bursts formed (hypernovae would have timescales of tens of seconds)?
 How are the high Lorentz factors achieved?
-What makes a hypernova different from a regular Type Ic supernova, which it is supposed to resemble (the rates are such that only a tiny fraction, 10^{-4} or less, of such supernovae produce gamma-ray bursts)?
+What makes a hypernova different from a regular Type Ic supernova, which it is supposed to resemble (the rates are such that only a tiny fraction, $10^{-4}$ or less, of such supernovae produce gamma-ray bursts)?
 There is a lot of heat and not much light about these questions at the present.